EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing: Conclusion

 \section{Conclusion}

 In this paper, we addressed the critical bottleneck hindering the advancement of open-source instruction-guided image editing: the lack of a reliable, human-aligned reward model for scaling up high-quality training data.
 To this end, we introduced a three-part solution: (1) \textbf{\dname}, a new large-scale (200K) preference dataset curated with rigorous expert annotation to minimize the noise and bias prevalent in existing resources; (2) \textbf{\mname}, a dedicated reward model trained on this high-fidelity data to specialize in the image editing domain; and (3) \textbf{\benchname}, a challenging new benchmark featuring multi-way preference tasks to enable more robust evaluation.
 Our experimental results validate the effectiveness of our approach. \mname establishes a new state of the art, demonstrating superior correlation with human judgment by outperforming strong VLM judges like GPT-5 and GPT-4o on public benchmarks.
 More importantly, we demonstrated its practical utility in a downstream data curation task: fine-tuning Step1X-Edit on a 20K subset of data filtered by \mname yielded significantly better performance than training on the full 46K noisy dataset (7.1 vs. 6.7 overall score on GEdit-Bench).
 This confirms that a high-quality reward signal is a key ingredient for training powerful, next-generation editing models.
 Ultimately, this work provides both a methodology and a set of open resources to help bridge the gap between open-source and proprietary image editing models.
-This strong alignment with human judgment confirms \mname's capability as a data supervisor and highlights its potential for more advanced applications, including reinforcement learning-based post-training and test-time scaling of image editing models.
 To empower the community and facilitate future research, we will publicly release our \dname dataset, the trained \mname model, and the \benchname benchmark.